actions-marketplace-validations/loadmill_run-test-plan-action/README.md

 Execute flows that match the labels expression.
 An expression may contain the characters ( ) & | ! (e.g. '(label1 | label2) & !label3')

+### `parallel`

+Set the concurrency amount of running test suites in a test plan.
+Max concurrency is 10.

 ### `parameters`

 Override pre-defined parameter values via command line arguments by passing name=value pairs seperated by comma  (e.g. "name=value,name2=value2")